LexiPugh/practice-problems/README.md

 24. Day 115 - March 24th 2024: [Investment Properties from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/march2024/day115.md)
     - Languages Used: SQL
     - Question Difficulty: Hard
     - Concepts Covered: Started by calculating profit on home sales by subtracting the purchase price from the sale price.
-I then used that query as a subquery and used a window fuction to get a rolling total for the SUM() of profit
+I then used that query as a subquery and used a window function to get a rolling total for the SUM() of profit
 25. Day 116 - March 25th 2024: [Hotel Guests from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/march2024/day116.md)
     - Languages Used: SQL
     - Question Difficulty: Hard